LongPotato/Sockets/README.md

 #Web Server and Browser

-A simple command line web server that receives and respond to GET & POST requests.
-I also wrote a browser client to issue those requests.
+A simple command line web server that receives and respond to GET & POST http requests and a browser client to issue those requests.

 ###Demo: